 People of English, Scottish, Irish and German origins were historically the largest ethnic groups in the city.
 Over the last 30 years, however, immigration has dramatically increased, making the city more ethnically and linguistically diverse.
-Some 52pc of residents do not speak English as their first language and almost 30pc of the city’s inhabitants are of Asian backgrounds.
+Some 52 percent of residents do not speak English as their first language and almost 30 percent of the city’s inhabitants are of Asian backgrounds.

 Vancouver life is enhanced by the city’s large gay community, focused on the West End and Yaletown areas.
 Vancouver hosts one of the country’s largest annual gay pride parades.
 British Columbia was the second Canadian province (after Ontario) to legalize same-sex marriage.

 Get the latest updates – sign up for our newsletter!

 Things you will notice about living in Vancouver